About McKay Creek

 The refuge serves as a recreational mecca for residents of nearby Pendleton, Oregon, receiving over 50,000 visitors annually.
 The majority of visitors engage in fishing.
 Upland bird hunting is also popular, with many area hunters taking part in the annual pursuit of pheasant and quail.
 Other visitors simply enjoy bird watching, wildlife photography, or nature.

-The McKay Creek National Wildlife Refuge is part of the Mid-Columbia National Wildlife Refuge Complex, which is comprised of eight refuges (Columbia, Cold Springs, Conboy, McKay, McNary, Saddle Mountain, Toppenish and Umatilla) and one national monument (Hanford Reach).
+The McKay Creek National Wildlife Refuge is part of the Mid-Columbia National Wildlife Refuge Complex, which is comprised of seven refuges (Columbia, Cold Springs, Conboy, McKay, McNary, Toppenish and Umatilla) and one national monument (Hanford Reach).
 With headquarters in Burbank, Washington, at the McNary NWR, the refuge complex stretches across the states of Oregon and Washington in 13 counties.
 Most staff are located at the headquarters, although some staff can be found at other refuges.